Chapter 4: Into and Being With the Church:

 Then the Sacrament of Anointing of the Sick.
 Now one most unused sacramental channels of grace is the Sacrament of the Anointing of the Sick.
 Except for the sending of the "viaticum", which is the personal hand-delivering of the Eucharist by a lay Eucharistic Minister to bedridden Catholics, this sacrament is often least appreciated by the Christians, and least exercised by the Priests.
 For some reasons modern and contemporary culture has created the orientation that when you are sick your first and usual recourse is to go to the doctor or to the hospital.
 And when financially prevented to go to neither a doctor nor the hospital services, the mindset of the sick is to somehow go the way of self-medication, or some physical way of offsetting the sickness.
 And even when the illness has gone serious or terminal still the mindset of the sick as well as of his care providers is that of yet chasing that famous doctor specialist to somehow get the cure.
 The sciences of medicine have their own value and effectiveness.
 As a matter of fact sciences ultimately are the end-results of divine truths and wisdom.
 All discoveries in sciences are unfolding of the awesome body of divine truths little by little grasped by generations of thinking minds.
 Yet still, people all over the world get sick, and need to get well whether they are availed or not of medical assistance.
 And whereas medical assistance is tied to some financial constraints accessibility of the power of healing through grace is always handy and "gratis"/free for the asking by the Christians!
 There is no contradiction between the physical and spiritual healing of the sick.
 And we are not to substitute one for the other.
 Because, as already has been said, the two ultimately are all traceable to God's omnipotence and providence.
 But our stance here is only to make sure we do not denigrate spiritual healing in lieu of physical or medical cure.
 The Lord Jesus demonstrated multiple times His curing of many sick or ill people without evident use of scientific physical medicines.
 The same applies to the examples of healing performed by His Apostles.
 In the present times we must seek more often the recourse to the healing powers of the anointed hands of the Church ordained, specifically widely renowned pious Church clerics or holy Christian believers.
 Aside from this sacrament, greater recourse and appreciation of actual healing activities by the Church is taking place on almost a daily basis via its especially sacred shrines.
 Many miracles have been attributed to the sacramental holy water of the Lourdes Shrine in France.
 The same is true with Our Lady's shrine at Fatima in Portugal, and in Medjugorje, Yugoslavia as they report of multitudinous occurrences of miracles credited to the visits at these shrines.
 Another sacred religious shrine responsible for accounts of similarly countless miracles, including healing miracles is the Shrine of Saint Joseph in Canada.
 Then, it is to the credit of the Church that each time one of its pious believers has been confirmed a "Saint" of the Church, certain individuals who asked for the saint's intercession received a grace of healing.
 Throughout the history of the Church many events of miraculous healings have been on record by virtue of the canonization of the many "Saints" of the Church.

-Repeat iteration of "the value significance of the suffering sacrificiality" of them suffering members of the Church in each moment of time, and of the Church life
+Marked iterating of "the value significance of the suffering sacrifices" offered-up by them: suffering members of the Church in each moment of time, and throughout the life of the Church

 There are a million dimensions by which to view the Church administering of the wonders of grace to the faithful.
 With the divine character of grace its application and reach is unlimited!
 God's ways are manifold and unfathomable and so God's graces are abundant and timeless in effectiveness!
 Hence, there are many more areas we could endlessly incorporate by which both the Church and the Christians can witness the grace of Christ is at work.
 And this site will try to expound on most of them, God willing, in future eventualities.
 Let us just for this moment pay our attention to these other realms necessarily affected by the mysterious Spirit-working of grace!
 So what are these other venues over which the Church funnels us graces?
 How about the million channels of individual prayers, at million individual times?
 How about the graces from dedicated reading and studying of the Scriptures?
 How about the different works of mercy?
 How about many a real act of charities?
 After all aren't these the situations where the Lord unmistakably points out His divine presence as actualized by His followers?
 How about the apostolate of evangelizing, or gospel preaching not necessarily by His ordained ministers but by the million Christians through generations?
 Notice, too, the different spiritual ministries, or auxiliary services by the Priests, Deacons, or Evangelical Preachers?
 Then we already talked about the invisible and mystical effects of embraced holy and Christian sufferings?
 This is the most pervading manner how grace makes all of the above fit, and serves on behalf of the Church?